interior wall/ceiling cladding

 Many of our interior Western Hemlock clear vertical grain (CVG) designs are finished in beautiful grey tones.
 The palette authentically aligns with the look of exterior wood cladding that has weathered to a silver grey naturally over time, such as reSAWN’s pre-weathered clear vertical grain Western Red Cedar and Alaskan Yellow Cedar designs.
 These materials are appropriate for interior wall & ceiling cladding.
 They can be used for exterior applications on PROTECTED surfaces such as soffits to achieve a seamless interior/exterior aesthetic.

-reSAWN’s Western Hemlock products include three CHARRED shou sugi ban designs — KITSAP, YAKIMA and KITTITAS — and several designs that are non-CHARRED — MASON, GRAYS HARBOR , LEWIS, and SNOHOMISH.
+reSAWN’s Western Hemlock products include three CHARRED shou sugi ban designs — KITSAP, YAKIMA and KITTITAS — and several designs that are non-CHARRED — MASON, GRAYS HARBOR , LEWIS, SNOHOMISH and BENTON.
 All products are available for sampling and specification.

 ADDITIONAL BENEFITS OF WESTERN HEMLOCK